-There are two men behind the brand, Ethan Mercer and Thomas Fulton.
-I, Ethan, am a huge fashion fan but have never been one to follow the traditional steps of anything.
+Ethan Mercer, I'm a huge fashion fan but have never been one to follow the traditional steps of anything.
 So, for me being a fashion student after four years of university before starting a clothing brand seemed pretty unnecessary, I just dived in headfirst.

 Along with WDYW, I’m also a fitness instructor within my local gym and a student of psychology, sociology and law.
 It’s safe to say my heart is truly into the clothing although it never hurts to have a backup plan to fund the clothing while I get started over the first year.